ajcwebdev/ryan-gpt/done/2025/2025-05-02-designing-reactive-ssr-part-02.md

 coverImage: "https://i.ytimg.com/vi/efx9ok0xHGs/maxresdefault.jpg"
 ---

+## Episode Description

+Ryan Carniato kicks off his early morning stream with a deep, design-level exploration of reactive server-side rendering (SSR), sharing insights from a decade of framework engineering.

+## Episode Summary

+In this nearly four-and-a-half-hour stream, Ryan Carniato dives into the core of reactive SSR, contrasting traditional templating with modern compiler-driven approaches.
+He begins by explaining why he prioritizes design reasoning over live coding, then examines how frameworks—Solid, Svelte, React, and others—generate and hydrate HTML on both server and client.
+Key topics include the mechanics of streaming strings, managing asynchronous data with suspense boundaries, hierarchical hydration keys, and the trade-offs of pull-based versus push-based rendering.
+Ryan also teases Solid’s forthcoming “poll-based” SSR, shares experiments with proxy-based hydration, and surveys advances in React Labs’ view transitions and Svelte’s `<await>` blocks.
+Throughout, he emphasizes pragmatic ergonomics, reactive ownership graphs, and the balance between compiler magic and explicit developer control—offering a rare window into the evolution of modern web frameworks and the next frontier of performant, scalable SSR.

+## Chapters

 ### 01:55:30 – 02:00:45 · Async Iterators, Dust Templates, and Future Streaming APIs

 Ryan briefly compares modern streaming APIs—async generator-based rendering—with classic templating engines like Dust.js, which pioneered request-streamed HTML with markers.
 He notes that while generators elegantly map to Rust or Deno’s streaming, JavaScript’s lack of built-in hierarchical context makes pure generator SSR awkward.